SvenMichaelKlose/tunix/src/bin/lisp/README.md

 ### Argument expansion

-Check arguments and turns rest arguments into consing expressions.
+Checks arguments and turns rest arguments into consing expressions.

 ### Optimization

-Basic compression of what the macro expansions messed up at least,  Other simple optimizations would be removing assignments with no effect or chained jumps.
+Basic compression of what the macro expansions messed up at least,  like remove assignments with no effect or chained jumps.

 ### Place expansion